mpleshkova/QA-engineer_Portfolio/Projects/Booking/README.md

-# 🛒 Rohlik Project
+# 🛒 Booking Project

-This folder contains all QA documentation, test artifacts, and automation related to the **Rohlik** project.
+This folder contains all QA documentation, test artifacts, and automation related to the **Booking** project.

 ## 📁 Contents